syncfusion-content/blazor-docs/blazor/getting-started/msteams-app.md

 ---
 layout: post
-title: Getting Started with MSTeams App in Visual Studio | Syncfusion
+title: Getting Started with Microsoft Teams App in Visual Studio | Syncfusion
-description: Check out the documentation for getting started with MSTeams App and Syncfusion Blazor Components in Visual Studio and much more.
+description: Check out the documentation for getting started with Microsoft Teams App using Syncfusion Blazor Components in Visual Studio and much more.
 platform: Blazor
 component: Common
 documentation: ug